brianmay/resume/experience.rst

    the world.
 Good coordination and communication skills are essential in making this work efficiently.
-As such, I have obtained skills required for communicating to other Debian developers in an effective manner, using tools like E-Mail and the Debian bug tracking system.
+As such, I have obtained skills required for communicating to other Debian developers in an effective manner, using tools like Email and the Debian bug tracking system.
 -  I maintain and help maintain a number of packages in Debian.
 The exact list can vary without notice, however as of writing includes Heimdal, Django, Django Rest Framework, and a number of other Python